fme-teaching/fme-teaching.github.io/content/home/objectives.md

 can enable self-learning as well as various future certifications in Formal Methods.
 This objective will start up from [earlier efforts in this direction](http://formalmethods.wikia.com/wiki/FMBoK).

- 5. To setup a list of "summer" schools in Formal Methods.
+ 5. To setup a list of "summer" schools in Formal Methods

 In the long run, we have the following goals: